cnunciato/fun-with-jenkins/README.md

 jenkins-1  | *************************************************************
 ```

-Paste the password into the UI when prompted, choose Install Suggested Plugins, and you're done. 🎉
+Paste the password into the UI, choose Install Suggested Plugins, and you're done. 🎉

 You can also use the `plugins.txt` file to specify any additional plugins you'd Jenkins to install automatically at startup using Jenkins [configuration-as-code](https://plugins.jenkins.io/configuration-as-code/).